 “Our ambition is for South Carolina to become Samsung’s U.S. hub for every stage in the home appliance lifecycle—from concept and R&D to manufacturing, quality assurance, distribution and customer care,” said Tim Baxter, president and CEO of Samsung Electronics North America, in a press release announcing the plant’s opening.

 News of the plant was confirmed in March of 2017, when a senior Samsung official confirmed the previously reported rumors that the consumer electronics giant would bring the home appliances division north out of its current location in Mexico.

-The confirmation came at a media event at which Samsung debuted its newest premium washing machine known as the “Flex Wash.”
-At the unveiling, Suh Byung-sam, executive vice president of the digital appliances business of the consumer electronics division at Samsung, noted that the electronics maker is “seriously reviewing” its options.
+The confirmation came at a media event where Samsung debuted its newest premium washing machine known as the Flex Wash.
+At the unveiling, Suh Byung-sam, executive vice president of the digital appliances business, noted that the electronics maker was “seriously reviewing” its options.

 “The company is observing recent global trends in order to enhance competitiveness abroad,” Suh said.
 “It is considering a plan to open a plant in the U.S. as part of mid- and long-term strategies.”

 A Wall Street Journal report from 2017 noted that Samsung was looking at no fewer than five different states to become the new home of its American facilities, with South Carolina allegedly the most likely candidate.
 No additional States have been graded with a similar investment, and given Baxter’s comments, it seems unlikely any will.

 Moving a portion of its manufacturing process to the U.S., could mean an increase in production of refrigerators, washers, dryers, and other home appliances, which could result in Samsung pouring money into the country.
 And appliances that don’t travel as far to reach your local store may cost less.